When the PGA Tour announced its 2020-21 season ahead of last year’s Tour Championship, the marketing wizards coined it the “super season.”

 Many were predicting that with so many high profile events, one of the superstars was likely to get hot and “make a career” in just a 10-11 month span.
-Yet with half of those six majors complete, as well as the fifth major (The Players), not a single player has come close to going on one of those historic runs.
+Yet with just one major to go, not a single player has come close to going on one of those historic runs.

 The big prizes were taken by Bryson DeChambeau (2020 U.S. Open), Dustin Johnson (2020 Masters), Justin Thomas (The Players), and Hideki Matsuyama (2021 Masters), Phil Mickelson (2021 PGA), and Jon Rahm (2021 U.S. Open).
 All elite champions, yet the hope was for one of those big-name types to go on a run similar to Jordan Spieth in 2015 or Brooks Koepka in 2018-19, who did it with two less majors up for grabs.

 That has not happened.

 There is not even a true leader for the Tour’s MVP race.
-With 17 weeks to go until the Tour Championship (which the tour ruined by implementing a silly handicap system), there are just eight (8) top-tier trophies up for grabs: the three majors, the Memorial, the WGC Memphis event, and the three playoffs.
+With six weeks to go until the Tour Championship (which the tour ruined by implementing a silly handicap system), there are just five (5) top-tier trophies up for grabs: The Open, WGC-Memphis, and the three playoffs.

-If any of the aforementioned four were to win one of the upcoming majors they’d almost assuredly lock up the MVP, particularly DeChambeau who would have two major wins, world No. 1 ranking, and top-10s in the Masters, PGA and PLAYERS.
+If any of the aforementioned six were to win the Claret Jug they’d almost assuredly lock up the MVP, particularly Rahm who would have two major wins, world No. 1 ranking, and top-10s in the Masters, PGA and PLAYERS.